voidtrance/vortex/docs/Architecture.md

 asynchronously notify other parts of the emulation about HW object events, and report status.

-### Types Of Objects
+### Klasses Of Objects
-Vortex defines two different types of objects - HW objects and virtual objects.
+Vortex defines two different klasses of objects - HW objects and virtual objects.

 HW objects emulate the behavior of real HW entities.
 As such, they require periodic updates of their intenal states.
 For performance reasons, all HW